A biologist, Kaisha Atakhanova successfully challenged a government plan to import and store foreign radioactive waste.

-Kaisha Atakhanova, 47, is leading the campaign to prevent nuclear waste from being commercially imported into the Republic of Kazakhstan.
+Kaisha Atakhanova led a campaign to prevent nuclear waste from being commercially imported into the Republic of Kazakhstan.
 A biologist specializing in the genetic effects of nuclear radiation, Atakhanova founded and directs the Karaganda Ecological Center (known as EcoCenter), which promotes grassroots democracy-building and environmental protection within government and civil society.

 The entire Central Asian Republic of Kazakhstan is highly polluted by nuclear contamination, a 40-year legacy it inherited from Soviet rule.
 Nuclear testing equal to the explosion of 20,000 Hiroshima bombs was conducted there and the resulting radiation contaminated the country's crops, land and livestock, and caused severe health problems among local people.
 Kazakhstan currently houses 237 million tons of radioactive waste at more than 500 locations that await safe disposal.
 Experts say that nearly one of every 10 Kazakh citizens is directly affected by the Soviet nuclear legacy.